Still Shipping for Free in U.S.

 When we designed the EverCup, we set out to produce the best cup in terms of material, comfort, and price for everyone.

 We can all agree that pads and tampons can contain all sorts of bleaches, toxins and chemicals, right?
 Well, so can a period cup.
 Like a lot of things, just because a company says its product is 100% medical-grade silicone doesn’t always mean that it is.
 We believe in complete transparency.
-For that reason, our products are FDA-registered, meaning that our cup in line with the Food and Drug Administration’s strict health and safety guidelines.

 We all want to help the planet and our wallets.
 But we knew that if our menstrual cup wasn’t the most comfortable out there, women wouldn’t make the switch from tampons and pads to sustainability.
 That’s why we worked with Casco Bay Molding’s design team to create the most comfortable feminine products.
 Combining their knowledge of medical product design with our deep appreciation for women’s bodies, we came up with a design and sizes that work for everyone.